 This research paper documents the Asprox botnet’s current operations.
 The botnet comprises several components that work together to sustainably send out spam related to “rogue pharma” or that contains malware used to increase its size.
 In addition, Asprox issues commands that instruct compromised computers to download additional payloads provided by a pay-per-install (PPI) affiliate, from which botnet operators earn revenue.

 The perpetrators of targeted attacks aim to maintain persistent presence in a target network in order to extract sensitive data when needed.
 To maintain persistent presence, attackers seek to blend in with normal network traffic and use ports that are typically allowed by firewalls.
-As a result, many of the malware used in targeted attacks utilize the HTTP and HTTPS protocols to appear like web traffic.
+As a result, many of the malware used in targeted attacks utilise the HTTP and HTTPS protocols to appear like web traffic.
 However, while these malware do give attackers full control over a compromised system, they are often simple and configured to carry out a few commands.

-This paper exposes a targeted attack called “HeartBeat,” which has been persistently pursuing the South Korean government and related organizations since 2009.
+This paper exposes a targeted attack called “HeartBeat,” which has been persistently pursuing the South Korean government and related organisations since 2009.
 This paper will discuss how their specifically crafted campaigns infiltrate their targets.

 The crimeware landscape continuously evolved, particularly in the past few years.
 Cybercriminals are spending more time securing their malicious creations and the servers where they are stored to prevent leakage or security researchers from getting hold of them.